-Arduino IDE option is intended primarily for software development phase.
-The two other options would be more useful after deployment, to provide module with application updates manually with a web browser, or automatically using a http server.
+The Arduino IDE option is intended primarily for the software development phase.
+The other two options would be more useful after deployment, to provide the module with application updates either manually with a web browser, or automatically using an HTTP server.

 In any case, the first firmware upload has to be done over a serial port.
-If the OTA routines are correctly implemented in a sketch, then all subsequent uploads may be done over the air.
+If the OTA routines are correctly implemented in the sketch, then all subsequent uploads may be done over the air.

-By default there is no imposed security on OTA process.
-It is up to developer to ensure that updates are allowed only from legitimate / trusted sources.
+By default, there is no imposed security for the OTA process.
+It is up to the developer to ensure that updates are allowed only from legitimate / trusted sources.
 Once the update is complete, the module restarts, and the new code is executed.
 The developer should ensure that the application running on the module is shut down and restarted in a safe manner.
-Chapters below provide additional information regarding security and safety of OTA process.
+Chapters below provide additional information regarding security and safety of OTA updates.